'Edinson is ready' - Why Cavani is set to start for Man Utd against PSG despite FA investigation into racially insensitive post | Goal.com

 Cavani has apologised for causing offence and will co-operate fully with the FA, with Ole Gunnar Solskjaer backing the organisation’s inquiry.

-However, the United boss has no doubts over Cavani's state of mind ahead of a game that United only need a draw from to secure a place in the last 16 of the Champions League.
+However, the United boss has no doubts over Cavani's state of mind ahead of a game that the Red Devils only need a draw from to secure a place in the last 16 of the Champions League.

 “Edinson is ready to play," Solskjaer stated in his pre-match press conference.